myspotontheweb/helm-default-starter/README.md

-# This is a Helm starter for go projects
+# This is a Helm chart starter pack

 Starter packs are described in the [helm documentation](https://docs.helm.sh/developing_charts/#chart-starter-packs).
 They're handy in order to initialize a new project for deployment onto Kubernetes.